boolaz/BooLet/README.md

 Export Output
 --------------
-When you're happy with your output, you have multiple options to save it to a distinct output file.
+When you're happy with your output, you have two options to save it to an output file.

-- Use the > sign to redirect to a new file
+- Use the > sign to redirect to a new file booLet.py --fields dhi > outfile.csv

 - Boolet has also a ``--out`` option to export in a csv file (pipe separated fields)

-example

     $ booLet.py --fields dhi --out outfile.csv